 The Energy Information Administration makes data available by Petroleum Administration for Defense District or PADD.
-The PADD was first developed during World War II, during which the United States rationed fuel supplies for use in the war efforts.58 Today, the PADDs are used for aggregating data about how fuel moves around the country through both the wholesale and retail markets.
+The PADD was first developed during the Second World War, during which the United States rationed fuel supplies for use in the war efforts.
+Today, the PADDs are used for aggregating data about how fuel moves around the country through both the wholesale and retail markets.